-I hear that Rainbow Disposal wants to demolish several historic buildings from the early Japanese community at Wintersburg, to make way for a dumpster storage yard!
-On the southeast corner of Gothard and Nichols in what is now Huntington Beach, these buildings include both the 1910 and 1934 incarnations of the Japanese Presbyterian Church, as well as the old C. M. Furuta home.
+I hear that Rainbow Disposal may demolish several historic buildings from the early Japanese community at Wintersburg, to make way for a dumpster storage yard!
+On the southeast corner of Warner Ave. and Nichols in what is now Huntington Beach, these buildings include both the 1910 and 1934 incarnations of the Wintersburg Japanese Presbyterian Church, as well as the old C. M. Furuta home.
 The photo above shows the newer, 1934 church, and the photo below shows the 1910 building.

 Below is one additional photo of the Furuta home.
-Like the churches (and about a block of farm and gardens), the house is now surrounded by construction fencing.
+Like the churches (and about a block of farm and gardens), the house is now surrounded by construction fencing -- mainly to keep the vandals out.

 Wintersburg is the most important historic Asian-American community in O.C. of which there is any remaining physical evidence.
 It would be more than just a crying shame to see these landmarks destroyed.